That's the way it always used to be in the NFL until that got chickified.

 You can give it away as many people as you want.

-Zilch Zero Nada charge.
+Zilch Zero Nada Charge.

-The Houston, Dimitri, welcome to the EIB network, sir.
+Dimitri, welcome to the EIB Network, sir.

 Hello.